 - Drop the rest of the batter on top by spoonfuls and gently spread it out with a flat or angled spatula.

 - Sprinkle the top with the remaining streusel.
 Bake 45-50 minutes.

 - Stir together the powdered sugar and milk.
 Spoon into a small Ziplock bag and cut one tip off.
 Drizzle over the top of the cake.
 Let set before cutting.

 Amount Per Serving: Calories: 282Total Fat: 12gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 47mgSodium: 78mgCarbohydrates: 42gFiber: 0gSugar: 31gProtein: 2g

 Nutrition facts are an estimate and are not guaranteed to be accurate.
 If you need special diet advice, please see a registered dietician.

 (original photo from January 2010)

-*The post for this Classic Sour Cream Coffee Cake was first published on January 26, 201o.
-The photos have been updated, and it was republished on July 7, 2019.
+*The post for this Sour Cream Coffee Cake was first published on January 26, 201o.
+The photos were updated July 2019, and it was republished July 2021.